Icelanders are proud of their unspoiled nature and want to keep it like that for as long as possible – preferably forever!

 A few years ago, tourists camping in Þingvellir National Park ripped up moss to insulate their tents.
 Please don’t do that.
 Also, it goes without saying to take all your trash with you.
 We want you and others to be able to enjoy our nature in good condition!

-You will also find semi-deserts in Iceland, where vegetation is fighting for its existence.
+You will also find semi-deserts in Iceland, where vegetation fights for its existence.
 It is a great testament to nature’s tenacity.
 In an effort to help it, we tread carefully and try to disturb nature as little as possible.

 I will take photos to die for, without dying for them